1 September 2023

-The Sustainable City: An Integrated Perspectiveonline course
+The Sustainable City: An Integrated Perspective

 This summer school approaches the sustainable city from a profoundly interdisciplinary perspective - bridging natural sciences, urban technology and social sciences and humanities.
 It examines the relationship between the introduction of new types of analysis and new technologies, on the one hand, and social, economic and political dynamics, on the other.

-3 ECTS credits are awarded upon successful completion of the programme.
 All certificates of completion are issued as a micro-credential.

 EUR 600: Fee includes course material, excursions, coffee breaks, lunches for the days held on campus, and a welcome dinner.
 It does not include accommodation or lunches during excursions (approx. 5).